Combinatorial Howe duality of symplectic type: Kashiwara-Nakashima tableaux and symplectic jeu de taquin

 Let $T$ be a tableau of skew shape with letters in $\mc{I}_n$.
 We call $T$ admissible if its columns are admissible columns, and its splitting form ${\rm spl}(T)$ is $\mc{I}_n$-semistandard, where ${\rm spl}(T)$ is the tableau obtained by replacing each column $T_i$ with ${\rm spl}(T_i)$.
 Let us denote by ${\bf KN}_{\zeta/\eta}$ the set of admissible tableaux of shape $\zeta/\eta$.

-Let us say that $T$ is punctured if a box in $T$ is removed.
-We put $\bullet$ in that position and regard it as an entry in $T$ to keep track of the empty box in the process of sliding.
-We also say that a punctured tableau $T$ is admissible if its columns are admissible and its splitting form is $\mc{I}_n$-semistandard when we ignore the puncture $\bullet$.
-Here the puncture $\bullet$ is also duplicated in the splitting form.
+Let us say that $T$ is punctured if some boxes in $T$ are removed.
+We put $\bullet$ in each position of removed boxes and regard them as entries in $T$ to keep track of the empty box in the process of sliding.
+We also say that a punctured tableau $T$ is admissible if its columns are admissible and its splitting form is $\mc{I}_n$-semistandard when we ignore the punctures $\bullet$.
+Here the punctures $\bullet$ are also duplicated in the splitting form.

 Now, the symplectic jeu de taquin can be described in the following steps.
 2mm